Darkflame72/CraftyBot/README.md

 ### Setup

 To set the environment variables create a copy of `.env` and call it `.env.local` and set all the variables.
+Make sure `COMMAND_GUILD_IDS` has no guilds so they are registered globally.

 A web server is required to run the bot which supports https.
 This should be deployed using a reliable web server such as nginx and secured with a certificate.
 The `INTERACTIONS ENDPOINT URL` in the discord developer portal should be set to the domain name of the server.